SCSI House Rebuild Calculator

 2. The figures assume a standard quality specification with normal foundations, timber frame or brick/block walls, cladding, slate/concrete tiled roof, concrete ground floor and timber first floor, softwood flush doors and double-glazed windows, painted plaster to walls, plastered ceilings, and standard electrics.
 Heating and thermal requirements to include insulation, minimum air-tight construction, humidity wall vents, and heat pump to latest BER ratings.

 3. The sum insured should be increased to allow for better-than-average kitchen fittings, built-in wardrobes, finishes and any other items not normally included in an estate-type house.
-House contents such as carpets, curtains, furniture, etc., are not covered by the figures.

-4. No allowance has been made for the cost of outbuildings, these should be added with a best estimate cost into the calculator.
-The figures do, however, allow for a concrete path around the house, for driveway and re-grassing and fencing.
-If you select rebuilding costs including a garage the prices estimated are €19,500 for a single attached garage and €35,200 for a double attached garage, on average.
+5. No allowance has been made for the cost of outbuildings (e.g. garage, sheds, etc.), these should be added with a best estimate cost into the calculator.
+If you select rebuilding costs including a garage the prices estimated are €22,880 for a single attached garage and €40,928 for a double attached garage, on average.

-6. Professional fees have been calculated to cover the following services:
+8. Professional fees have been calculated to cover the following services:

-• Chartered Quantity Surveyor: invite and examine tenders, process payments and agree on final account.
+• Chartered Quantity Surveyor: invite and examine tenders, process payments, and agree on final account.

 • Engineer: advice on structural issues.